West Coast Main Line: Avanti West Coast

-The current principal long distance train operating company on the West Coast Main Line is Avanti West Coast, which runs the majority of long-distance services under the West Coast Partnership rail franchise.
-In November 2016, the government announced that the (then named) InterCity West Coast franchise would be replaced by a new franchise called 'West Coast Partnership', which includes operating the planned High Speed 2 (HS2) service as well as the existing West Coast Main Line express services.
+The current principal train operating company on the WCML is Avanti West Coast, which runs the majority of long-distance services under the West Coast Partnership rail franchise.
+In November 2016, the government announced that the (then named) InterCity West Coast franchise would be replaced by a new West Coast Partnership, which includes operating the planned High Speed 2 (HS2) service as well as the existing WCML express services.
 In August 2019, the DfT announced that First Trenitalia West Coast Rail (trading as Avanti West Coast) was the successful bidder.
-Avanti West Coast commenced operating the franchise on 8 December 2019.
+It commenced operation of the franchise on 8 December 2019.